DAS-OATs/astrocook/docs/structures.md

 ⚠️ **Long tables can take a long time to display.**

+⚠️ **Closing table windows may cause Astrocook to behave erratically.**

 ## Spectra

 Each Astrocook session is based on a spectrum, i.e. a table that pairs a flux-like quantity to a wavelength-like quantity.
 We use the expressions “flux-like” and “wavelength-like” to be as general as possible: from the point of view of structure, it doesn't matter if the spectrum is expressed in wavelengths or frequencies, or if the flux density is calibrated in physical units or not.